Brazil investment grade rating is at risk, S&P warns

 S&P was the first of the Big Three ratings agencies to raise questions about Brazil's investment grade.
 Both Moody's Investors Service and Fitch Ratings have the country at BBB, two notches above junk, with a negative outlook.

-(Additional reporting by Alonso Soto, in Brasilia, Guillermo Parra-Bernal and Marcelo Teixeira in Sao Paulo; Editing by David Gregorio and Lisa Shumaker)
+(Additional reporting by Alonso Soto in Brasilia and Guillermo Parra-Bernal in Sao Paulo; Editing by David Gregorio and Lisa Shumaker)